Tewr/BlazorFileReader/README.md

 ```
 ## Gotcha's

+### Problems with reading strings using StreamReader in while header
+When publishing or compiling in Release mode, the <code>Optimize</code> flag is set by default.
+Compiling with this flag set may result in problems if you are using <code>StreamReader</code>.
+An [bug is open on this subject](https://github.com/mono/mono/issues/19936), being investigated by the mono team.
+Tracked locally [here](https://github.com/Tewr/BlazorFileReader/issues/132).
+A simple workaround is available in [this issue](https://github.com/Tewr/BlazorFileReader/issues/97).
+Basically, don't call await in the while header, call it somewhere else.

 ### IFileReference.CreateMemoryStreamAsync()
 The `IFileReference.CreateMemoryStreamAsync()` method (without any argument) is basically the same as calling `IFileReference.CreateMemoryStreamAsync(bufferSize: file.Size)`.
 Calling `IFileReference.CreateMemoryStreamAsync()` may thus be unsuitable for large files (at least for client-side Blazor as the UI will be blocked during the transfer).